SolisTecnologia/RoboSolis-Simple-Route/README.md

 import serial
 ~~~

-The sleep libraries are needed to generate time delays and the serial library for Raspberry serial/usb connection with the robot controller board.
+The ''time'' library is needed to generate time delays and the ''serial'' library for serial/usb Raspberry connection with the robot controller driver.